-Manson Family member Steve Grogan, aka Adam Gabriel, dropped out of high school in ’67 and ended up at Spahn’s ranch doing odd jobs and chores.
-When Manson and the family moved in to the ranch in ’68, Grogan joined the family.
+Steve Grogan, aka Clem Tufst, dropped out of high school and ended up at Spahn Ranch doing odd jobs and chores.
+When Manson and his group moved to the ranch, Grogan joined the Family.
 Not the smartest of the bunch, Grogan was nicknamed Scramblehead.

 Shorty Shea Murder

 Around August 26, 1969, Grogan took part in the murder of Donald “Shorty” Shea, a stuntman and ranch-hand who worked at Spahn Ranch, the Manson Family hangout during the Tate/LaBianca murders.
 Manson told Steve Grogan, Bruce Davis and Tex Watson to ask Shea for a ride.
 Manson suspected Shea was a snitch and wanted to get rid of him.
 Grogan, sitting in the back seat, hit Shea over the head with a pipe wrench, while Watson began stabbing him.
 They took Shea out of the car and stabbed him to death.

 In 1971, Grogan was sentenced to life imprisonment for his involvement in the murder of Shea.
 Grogan later assisted the authorities and drew a map to where Shea's body was buried.
 After serving nearly 15 years, Grogan was paroled and released from prison in 1985.
 Grogan remains the only Manson Family member who has been convicted of murder and released from prison.
 Today, Grogan is a musician under the pseudonym Adam Gabriel.